arcus-azure/arcus.observability/docs/preview/03-Features/writing-different-telemetry-types.md

 Traces and exceptions can be logged with the general Microsoft logging extensions like: `LogInformation`, `LogWarning`, `LogError`...
 To help with logging useful traces, we provide several overloads on these existing extensions to pass in additional contextual information.

-> ⚠ Note that log messages that gets an exception passed-in, are tracked as exceptions in Application Insights, and not traces.
+> ⚠ Note that log messages that gets an exception passed-in, are tracked as exceptions in Application Insights, and not as traces.

 ```csharp
 using Microsoft.Extensions.Logging;